DLXPlugins/wp-ajaxify-comments/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Released 2024-06-22
+* Bug fix: Comments would not lazy load if set to non-inline mode with DomReady as the trigger.
+* Bug fix: Inline lazy loading button did not honor its saved label.

 = 3.0.0 =
 * Released 2024-06-07
 * New feature: Added inline lazy loading option.
 Inline lazy loading supports a loading spinner, a loading skeleton, and a loading button.
 Alternatively, you can use a shortcode as a loading indicator for custom output.